asidamo/Health-Spending-and-Outcomes/README.md

 Data Sources

 Hospital Price data is obtained from Kaiser FAmily Foundation Website, Hospital Charge to Cost ratio data is obtained from CMS.All other data are obtained from OECD Stats website.
+The Indicators used are not exhaustive.
+It is choisen  based on availability.

 Research Questions
 -	Are healthcare services over consumed in USA compared with other countries?